unicode-org/cldr/docs/ldml/tr35-numbers.md

 ### 5.1 <a name="Plural_rules_syntax" href="#Plural_rules_syntax">Plural rules syntax</a>

-The xml value for each pluralRule is a _condition_ with a boolean result that specifies whether that rule (i.e. that plural form) applies to a given numeric value _n_, where n can be expressed as a decimal fraction or with compact decimal formatting, denoted by a special notation in the syntax, e.g., “1.2c6” for “1.2M”.
+The xml value for each pluralRule is a _condition_ with a boolean result.
+That value specifies whether that rule (i.e. that plural form) applies to a given _source number N_ in sampleValue syntax, where _N_ can be expressed as a decimal fraction or with compact decimal formatting.
+The compact decimal formatting is denoted by a special notation in the syntax, e.g., “1.2c6” for “1.2M”.
 Clients of CLDR may express all the rules for a locale using the following syntax:

 ```
 rules         = rule (';' rule)*